mbloch/mapshaper/docs/reference.html.md

 `svg-scale=`   (SVG) Scale SVG output using geographical units per pixel (an alternative to the `width=` option).

 `svg-bbox=<xmin,ymin,xmax,ymax>` (SVG)  Bounding box of SVG map in projected map units.
 By default, the extent of SVG output fits the content; this option lets you provide a custom extent.
 This could be useful when aligning the SVG output with other content layers, such as images or videos.

+`raster-res=` (SVG) Resolution of embedded raster images, in raster pixels per SVG pixel.
+The default is `1`; larger values produce higher-resolution embedded images, up to the resolution of the source raster.

 `fit-extent=<layer id>` (SVG) Use a layer (typically a layer containing a single rectangle) to set the extent of the map.
 Paths that overflow this extent are retained in the SVG output.